andreeaso/login-page/README.md

 If the login is successful the screen shows a greetings message and a logout option.

 ## Build the production bundle
 To create the production bundle run ```npm run build```.
-This will generate the necessary assets in the 'build' folder.
+This will generate the necessary assets in the 'dist' folder.
 Then just open the index.htmk file in any browser.

 ## Run the application in dev mode
 To run the application in dev mode just run ```npm run dev```